itsMahiihere/Cdac_Fleet_Management/README.md

-# Fleet Management & Car Rental System
+# Fleet Management & Car Rental System - .NET Core Backend

 ## 📌 Overview
-This is a **web-based Fleet Management and Car Rental System** developed for a Rent-a-Car service company.
+This is a **web-based .NET Core 8.0 Web API** service for the Fleet Management & Car Rental System.
-It enables customers to **browse, book, and rent vehicles** with optional add-ons, while company staff can manage bookings, vehicles, locations, and billing.
+It handles backend operations such as authentication, booking management, vehicle management, billing, and other core services.
+It integrates with the **React frontend** and the **Java Spring Boot microservice** for full system functionality.

 ---

 ## 🛠️ Tech Stack

-### **Frontend**
-- React.js

 ### **Backend**
-- **Java/Jakarta EE**
-  - Spring Boot 3
+- **.NET 8.0 Web API**
-  - Spring Framework 6
+- Entity Framework Core 8.0
-  - Maven 3
-  - REST API
-  - JPA/Hibernate
 - JWT Authentication
-  - Docker (for containerization)
+- Docker (optional)
-  - Microservices architecture

-- **Microsoft .NET Core**
-  - .NET Core Web API 8.0
-  - Entity Framework Core 8.0

 ### **Database**
 - MySQL 8